andr-ew/ledmap/README.md

 # setup

-download that library & unzip, add the `ledmap` folder to `dust/code`
+download that library & unzip, add the `ledmap` (make sure it is named "ledmap") folder to `dust/code`

 at the top of a script or anywhere outside of a `function`, add `lm = include 'ledmap/lib/ledmap' `